Tax

 Capital Gains Tax

-Gains on investments from now on will enjoy less and less in the way of tax-free allowances.
-As an investor, the likelihood is that investment accounts other than ISAs and pensions will be subject to tax on profits which might otherwise have fallen within a tax-free allowance in the past.
+Gains on investments from now on enjoy less in the way of tax-free allowances.
+As an investor, the likelihood is that investment accounts other than ISAs and pensions are subject to tax on profits which might otherwise have fallen within a tax-free allowance in the past.

-• If the gains in your General Investment Account (GIA) exceed the £6,000 allowance during the current tax year, then anything in excess of this is subject to 10% CGT (Basic rate) or 20% CGT (Higher/Additional rate).
+If the gains in your General Investment Account (GIA) exceed the £3,000 allowance, any amount over this is subject to CGT at 18% (Basic rate) or 24% (Higher/Additional rate).

-For example, if your are a higher rate tax payer and gains within your GIA amount to £10,000 then you will have exceeded the allowance by £4,000 so you will owe £800 of CGT.
+For example, if you are a higher-rate taxpayer and gains within your GIA amount to £10,000, you will have exceeded the allowance by £7,000, meaning you will owe £1,680 in CGT.

-You can save anything up to £20,000 into an ISA each tax year and, if you have made a withdrawal from your ISA, under new rules introduced in 2016 you should be able to return this to your account within the same tax year without losing your allowance.
+You can save up to £20,000 into an ISA each tax year, and if you make a withdrawal, the Flexible ISA rules introduced in 2016 allow you to return the withdrawn amount within the same tax year without losing any of your annual allowance, as long as it is a flexible ISA.

-• With the CGT allowance reducing year-on-year, if you hold investments outside of an ISA or pension then there is an increasing chance your account will be subject to some degree of Capital Gains Tax either this year or next.
+• With the CGT allowance reducing year-on-year, if you hold investments outside of an ISA or pension then there is an increasing chance your account will be subject to some degree of CGT either this year or next.

 You may be able to offset gains with losses, either by securing additional investment sales during the tax year or by carrying forward losses from previous tax years.
 You should check the position with your accountant and be sure to register any historical losses with HMRC so these can be utilised in future tax years to offset any gains.